potikanond/cmu-authen/README.md

 ## Step 2: Auto-refresh your internet session (Optional)

 This `Javascript project` is developed by the `university IT staff`.
 It is a script for refreshing your internet session automatically using the `token` you received from `Step 1`.

+You need to install `Node.js` in order to run this script.
+[See details here] (https://github.com/nodesource/distributions/blob/master/README.md)

 Before executing the program this first time.
 Install necessary Javascript packages by running the following command inside this folder.